lfierro/pachyderm-vid2frames-demo/tutorial/troubleshooting.md

 pachctl logs --job=JOB_ID
 ```

-With the JOBID pulled from:
+With the JOB_ID pulled from:
 ```
 pachctl list job
 ```